-For a MacOS project, the Provisioning Profile file extension is
+For a MacOS app, the provisioning profile file extension is

-.provisionprofile; for an iOS project, the file extension is
+.provisionprofile; for an iOS app, the file extension is

 But even if